sarvodaya-network/sarvodaya.eu/library/flosha/gradual-self-sufficiency-in-cloth.md

 Or: Khadi: Why and how?

+ToDo:
+* Add images showing handmade cloth vs. machine made cloth.
+Showing steps in production vs. mill made cloth, dying in India, sewing etc.
+* show child labour and the waste heaps of bangladesh, the holy ganges
+* Lanza in self-made cloth, Vinoba in Khadi.
+* Add section explaining the spinning wheel and why it stands for revolution.
+* Also show the heaps of garbage in africa, what happens with our cloth when we throw it away.

 by Flosha

 An application of Satyagraha and a demonstration of the Constructive Programme in regard to Khadi in action, in the context of a western, industrial environment.